THE CORAL REEF

 3. The system produces high-resolution 3-D maps of reef rugosity to millimetre accuracy.

-Cost & skill Hardware begins around 25 000 USD; a typical mission costs 400–800 USD.
+Cost & skill Hardware (especially a good camera, ROV set up) begins around $3 - 5000; a typical mission costs $400–800.
 Two weeks of vendor training turn staff into competent pilots and maintainers.
+An option is also to rent a local ROV near you, or through one of our partners in Europe.

 Strength Unmatched coverage, repeatability and speed—sufficient for carbon-credit audits or courtroom-quality evidence.